 How Creatine Impacts Energy Systems

 In a nutshell, we’ve got three main energy systems.
+If you’ve taken a cert or sports physiology class, you’ve definitely heard of these, so its time to brush off the cobwebs.
 We’ve got the aerobic system, the anaerobic lactic system, and the anaerobic phosphocreatine system.
 The aerobic system generates ATP through the mitochondria and is what we normally use at rest, walking, or low-intensity exercise.

 As intensity starts climbing to more moderately-high or high-intensity exercise, the energy demand outpaces the energy that can be supplied by the aerobic system, so we switch over to a different system, which is the anaerobic lactic system.
 This system can be used for up to 90 seconds and generates metabolites that cause a burning sensation within the muscle.